Wani Ardy: Background

 Wani was born as Nur Syazwani binti Abdul Rahim in Kuala Lumpur and raised in Subang Jaya.
 She did not grow up in an artistic or musical environment.
-Her father came from a religious Johorean family while her Singaporean mother had always been very strict about her education.
-Though her father was a multi-instrumentalist during his time in Malaya University and her mother was an English teacher, their occupations changed soon as they had children.
+Her father came from a religious Johorean family while her Singaporean mother was very strict about her education.
+Though her father was a multi-instrumentalist during his time in Malaya University and her mother was an English teacher, their occupations changed as soon as they had children.

 Unlike her siblings and cousins, Wani did rather poorly in school, describing herself as "a slow learner" and "a foolishly stubborn child who will not study what she did not like".
 Her mother finally allowed her to choose her own path after she passed her Malaysian Certificate of Education exams with mediocre results (she only excelled in English Literature and History).

 Wani was the first in her large conventional family to pursue arts and literature.
 In an effort to better appreciate her Javanese ancestry from Salatiga, she began to use the name Guritno Purwakanti as her pseudonym.

 Education and career

 Upon finishing her undergraduate degree in performing arts and screen arts with first-class honours, Wani subsequently functioned as a scriptwriter at Red Communications.
-Working alongside host-writer-actress Rafidah Abdullah, she wrote scripts for a few episodes of Gol & Gincu The Series, Goda, and kids program Number Squad.
+Working alongside host-writer-actress Rafidah Abdullah, she wrote scripts for a few episodes of Gol & Gincu The Series, Goda, and the kids program Number Squad.
 She did captioning for a few episodes of 3R, Sadiq & Co., Breeze Padang Pintar, as well as subtitling for the film KAMI The Movie under Redfilms.
 She then became a lecturer at Kuala Lumpur Metropolitan University College, teaching film studies and basic English language.
 Later she moved on to Universiti Teknologi MARA, teaching scriptwriting, fiction writing, poetry, and lyrics.

 Wani completed her postgraduate degree in creative writing at Macquarie University.